-The CSN Group is particularly well-known for its pioneering work in topics such as antennas & propagation, digital healthcare, connected & autonomous vehicles and linearised power amplifiers.
+The CSN Group is particularly well-known for its pioneering work in topics such as antennas and propagation, digital healthcare, connected and autonomous vehicles and linearised power amplifiers.
 Our world leading research addresses topics such as the Internet of Things (IoT), Massive MIMO, robust vehicular communications, dynamic mmWave networks, full duplex communications, wearable wireless technologies and wireless/optical network integration.
 Many of these subjects are critical in the development of efficient and cost-effective 5G networks.

 Researchers of the CSN Research Group are members of the Smart Internet Lab.
 This recent initiative builds on Bristol's strategic research in communications and digital technologies to create a hub for Internet Research with long lasting benefits for society and the economy.

 An idiosyncratic journey to connected and autonomous transportation

 5G and Beyond Technologies Conference, 31 January 2017